 These are just a few examples of many possible scenarios.
 If you’ve traded before, you’ve probably been through all of these scenarios and experienced the emotions and psychology behind them.
 You’re not alone.
 There are countless market participants going through the same emotions and thought processes as you, and this is what helps determine some of the market psychology behind support and resistance, and technical analysis in general.

 A key concept of technical analysis is that when a resistance or support level is broken, its role is reversed.
 If the price falls below a support level, that level will become resistance.
 If the price rises above a resistance level, it will often become support.
 As the price moves past a level of support or resistance, it is thought that supply and demand has shifted, causing the breached level to reverse its role.

 Example of resistance becoming support

 Technical analysis is one approach of attempting to determine the future price of a security or market.
 Some investors may use fundamental analysis and technical analysis together; they’ll use fundamental analysis to determine what to buy and technical analysis to determine when to buy.

 Don’t forget that technical analysis is not an exact science and it is subject to interpretation.
-If you continue your study of technical analysis you’ll likely hear someone say it is more of an art than a science.
-As with any discipline of analysis it takes work, dedication, and discipline to become adept at it, just like anything that’s worthwhile.
+If you continue your study of technical analysis, you’ll likely hear someone say it is more of an art than a science.
+As with any discipline, it takes work and dedication to become adept at it.